 "Not knowing whether we were coming to the championships or not made it difficult for us psychologically."
 Tregubov said.
 "It was hard to prepare the right way."
-Tregubov also beat Syrztsov on body weight at the the sport.
-There is nothing I can do," Syrztsov said. in the women's competition, a shoulder injury to Xing Shuwen robbed China Friday of its perfect record - and indirectly sparked a political row.
+Tregubov also beat Syrztsov on body weight at the kilogram division with a lift of

+Barcelona Olympics.
+"That is the sport.
+There is nothing I can do."
+Syrztsov said. in the women's competition, a shoulder injury to Xing